rapyuta-robotics/rapyuta-io-docs/hugo/content/introduction/_index.md

 ## What does it solve
 Given the multi-domain and embryonic stage of the robotics industry, robotics solution developers face the following three
-challenges: lack of expertise, limited budget and time.
+challenges: lack of expertise, limited budget, and time.
 The pain points of the solution provider and gains using the project's J-curve.